makenew/serverless-benthos/README.md

 ### Requirements

 You will need [Node.js] with [npm].
-Optionally, to run tests you will need [Benthos], and to use [Serverless Offline] you will need [Docker].
+Optionally, to run tests you will need [Benthos].

 Be sure that all commands run under the correct Node version, e.g., if using [nvm], install the correct version with